-The purpose of this project is to develop and upgrade infrastructure to mitigate flood risks to enable intensification.
-The western project will support reducing floodwaters into the Utuhina Stream, reducing the impact to this stream that is at capacity and is culturally significant to mana whenua.
-The proposed stormwater detention ponds that are included as part of the project will be designed to filter contaminants and includes the construction of wetlands to support water quality outcomes.
+This project is to develop and upgrade infrastructure to mitigate flood risks to enable intensification.
+The central project will redirect floodwaters from the Utuhina Stream towards the east, reducing the impact to this stream that is at capacity and is of cultural significance.
+By expanding the stormwater network, this reduces the amount of water flowing through to Lake Rotorua and improves the quality.